 The CRS Moodle site (available to all Occidental faculty) provides faculty with sample materials, such as successful grant and fellowship applications and book proposals, as well as research productivity strategies, advice from editors, and scholarship on balancing research with teaching, service, and a happy life.

-The CRS hosts weekly write-on-site sessions, which are dedicated blocks of time when faculty can work independently on their research alongside colleagues, with the intent that regularly-scheduled research time and each other’s presence helps us stay on task!
+During the semester, the CRS hosts weekly write-on-site sessions, which are dedicated blocks of time when faculty can work independently on their research alongside colleagues.
+The regularly-scheduled research time and each other’s presence helps us stay on task!
 Sessions are held via Zoom, but faculty who attend at least 6 sessions during the 13-week semester will receive a prize.

-During Fall, Winter, and Summer breaks, the CRS hosts full day writing retreats.
+During breaks, the CRS hosts full day writing retreats.
 We provide a quiet space in which to work and keep you well fed throughout the day so you can work without interruption.
-Breakfast, lunch, and snacks provided.
+When retreats are held in-person, meals are provided.

-At various times in the academic year--often when our energy is flagging--the CRS hosts writing challenges.
-The goal is to spend at least 30 mins/day for 10 days (in a two week period).
+At various times in the academic year and during breaks --often when our energy is flagging-- the CRS hosts writing challenges.
+The goal is to spend a certain number of days working on research, for a minimum time each day.
 Anyone who meets the goal wins a prize!
 (And faculty also receive strategies and tips, as well as cheerleading and praise from other participants, throughout the challenge.)

 The CRS also sponsors various kinds of faculty groups:

 - Accountability groups: groups where each member outlines their research goals for the semester, making a week-by-week plan.
 Then, each week, group members check in to report on their progress, to discuss obstacles, and to celebrate successes.

 - Feedback groups: groups where members read and give feedback on work-in-progress.